jotigokaraju/major-project-CS-30/documentation/proposal.md

 - Fast run times
 - Should be free, ideally.
 - Cool animations for the pro-con list to make it engaging.
 Maybe like a Court Simulation (saw this at a Hackathon and it was pretty cool).
+- The user can purchase from within the extension (need to figure out security).